paulkarpenko/us-code-ui/uscode/title-34-crime-control-and-law-enforcement/chapter-101-justice-system-improvement.md

 <a id="section-10631"></a>
 ## § 10631.
 Adult and juvenile offender State and local reentry demonstration projects
-**(a) Grant authorization** The Attorney General shall make grants of up to $1,000,000 to States, local governments, territories, or Indian Tribes, or any combination thereof, in partnership with stakeholders, service providers, and nonprofit organizations.
+**(a) Grant authorization** The Attorney General shall make grants to States, local governments, territories, or Indian tribes, or any combination thereof (in this section referred to as an “eligible entity”), in partnership with interested persons (including Federal corrections and supervision agencies), service providers, and nonprofit organizations for the purpose of strategic planning and implementation of adult and juvenile offender reentry projects.

 **(b) Adult offender reentry demonstration projects** Funds for adult offender demonstration projects may be expended for—